Skip to content

 HELOC:

-• More flexibility, as you can borrow as little or as much from the line of credit as you’d like during the first 3 or 10 years
+• More flexibility, as you can borrow as little or as much from the line of credit as you’d like during the first 3 years.

-• During the first 3 or 10 years since you are only required to make minimum “interest-only” payments during this time (but you may pay down the principal if you’d like), which may result in a lower monthly payment initially
+• During the first 3 years since you are only required to make minimum “interest-only” payments during this time (but you may pay down the principal if you’d like), which may result in a lower monthly payment initially.

-• Can tap into 95% of your home’s equity with a HELOC vs. 80% with a cash-out refinance
+• Can tap into 90% of your home’s equity with a HELOC vs. 80% with a cash-out refinance.

 Cash-out refinance: